dangreen/speed-up-with-browserslist/en/index.md

     </tbody>
 </table>

-The result is an increased loading time and bundle size decreased by ≈20%, [read more detailed report](https://gist.github.com/dangreen/5427c5f2158c357bf0b15d38270508ac).
+The result is an decreased loading time and bundle size reduction by ≈20%, [read more detailed report](https://gist.github.com/dangreen/5427c5f2158c357bf0b15d38270508ac).
 You can also make measurements by yourself — you can find required script [in bdsl-webpack-plugin repository](https://github.com/TrigenSoftware/bdsl-webpack-plugin#metrics).

 ### Sources